Not a Member?

 Enteral suspension: 4.63 mg carbidopa and 20 mg levodopa per mL in a single-use cassette.
 Each cassette contains approximately 100 mL of suspension.

 DUOPA is contraindicated in patients who are currently taking a nonselective monoamine oxidase (MAO) inhibitor (e.g., phenelzine and tranylcypromine) or have recently (within 2 weeks) taken a nonselective MAO inhibitor.
 Hypertension can occur if these drugs are used concurrently [see Drug Interactions (7.1 and 7.2)].

 Because DUOPA is administered using a PEG-J or naso-jejunal tube, gastrointestinal complications can occur.

-These complications include bezoar, ileus, implant site erosion/ulcer, intestinal hemorrhage, intestinal ischemia, intestinal obstruction, intestinal perforation, intussusception, pancreatitis, peritonitis, pneumoperitoneum, and post-operative wound infection.
+These complications include abscess, bezoar, ileus, implant site erosion/ulcer, intestinal hemorrhage, intestinal ischemia, intestinal obstruction, intestinal perforation, intussusception, pancreatitis, peritonitis, pneumonia (including aspiration pneumonia), pneumoperitoneum, post-operative wound infection, and sepsis.
 These complications may result in serious outcomes, such as the need for surgery or death.